chilledornaments/aws-sso-config-guide/README.md

 If you want to create the `sso-session` manually, you can find an example (that you probably don't need) later in this section.

 After you've defined an `sso-session`, you should create a shell alias for authenticating to AWS.
-Below is an example shell function to log into an SSO Session named “main”:
+Below is an example shell function to log into an `sso-session` named “main”:

 ```shell
 awssso(){aws sso login --sso-session main}
 ```

 And here is the corresponding `sso-session` configuration:

 ```ini
 [sso-session main]